awsdocs/amazon-aurora-user-guide/doc_source/aurora_stat_dml_activity.md

  mydb           | 71           | 453514                   | 0            | 0                        | 1            | 190                      | 1            | 152
 ```

-This example shows the average cummulative latency \(cummulative latency divided by count\) for each DML operation for the database with the OID `16401`\.
+The following example shows the average cumulative latency \(cumulative latency divided by count\) for each DML operation for the database with the OID `16401`\.

 ```
 => SELECT select_count,